 For clients who are not used to regular activity, it's essential that the functional exercises are similar to those that mimic everyday life.

 The aim should be to improve their quality of life by developing areas that they struggle with.
-Anthony has suggested that trainers consider the following when exercising clients:
+Anthony has suggested that trainers consider the following:

 As shown in a study in 2018, exercise has been incredibly beneficial to boosting the mental health of clients with diabetes and reducing levels of stress.
 Being mindful of a client’s confidence and self-esteem will significantly impact how they respond to the workouts.